ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 {:important: .important}
 {:deprecated: .deprecated}

 # (Deprecated) FortiGate Security Appliance
 {: #fsa_considerations}

-Automated deployment of the FortiGate Security Appliance service is deprecated.
-For a similar service, consider the FortiGate Virtual Appliance, which is also deployed automatically.
-For more information, see [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations).
+Automated deployment of the FortiGate Security Appliance service is no longer supported.
+For a similar service, consider the [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), which is deployed automatically.
 {:deprecated}

 The FortiGate Security Appliance service deploys a pair of FortiGate Security Appliance (FSA) 300 series devices in a highly available mode to provide firewall, routing, NAT, and VPN services to protect all the servers and virtual machines on the public VLAN of your instances.